 States that Allow Assisted Suicide

 In the United States, federal law allows states to make their own choices regarding assisted suicide.
 Because of its controversial nature, it comes as no surprise that assisted suicide is illegal in most states.
-However, assisted suicide is legal in nine states:
+However, assisted suicide is legal in nine states and the District of Columbia: